Marvel Tales (comics): Ongoing series

 The reprints had minor details and cultural references changed in the stories to contemporary ones.
 Storytelling errors in the original stories were occasionally corrected.
 Marvel Comics writer and editor Tom DeFalco stated in a 2016 interview that "One reviewer at the time was so incensed with some of my changes that she suggested that someone should bring a gun to a convention and 'blow me away'."
 DeFalco considered legal action against the reviewer and her publisher as a result.
 In addition to changing topical references, Marvel decided to alter the background characters in several issues to present greater racial diversity in the stories.
 Comics historian Brian Cronin remarked in 2018 that "it was an interesting change to make New York City seem more like the real New York City."
 Marvel Tales #159 (Jan.
-1984) included a parody page which reimagined Spider-Man's elderly Aunt May as a jogger and his high school classmates as punk rockers.
+1984) included a parody page which reimagined Spider-Man's Aunt May as a jogger and his high school classmates as punk rockers.
 The alterations to the reprinted stories ended with this issue.
 Filmmaker Bob DeNatale, who was the assistant editor on Marvel Tales at the time explained in a 2018 interview that "I always hated the updated cultural references in the reprints.
 When I was hired, Danny [Fingeroth] basically put me in charge of the Marvel Tales reprints so he could spend his time and energy on the new stories, so I stopped making any changes to the original script.

 Although the series was a reprint title, it often featured new covers, most notably by artist Todd McFarlane on issues #223–239.
 Marvel Tales was cancelled with issue #291 (Nov.
 1994).